 4. Fatigue

-This error occurs when employees experience physical or mental exhaustion, which can impair their ability to perform their job duties effectively.
-In addition, fatigue can be caused by long work hours, shift work, poor sleep quality, and high levels of physical or mental exertion.
+This error occurs when employees experience physical or mental exhaustion, impairing their ability to perform their duties effectively.
+In addition, fatigue can be caused by long work hours, shift work, poor sleep quality, and high physical or mental exertion levels.

 The risks it poses: